 We live in an ocean of technology with millions of digital products.
 They often do not have their own face, without an attractive idea behind them and do not have a story.
 This makes them both boring and confusing.
 They are intended to simplify users' lives.
 However, they often make their lives not only more difficult, but also steal their time and energy.
 How can we improve this situation?
 Unfortunately, there isn’t a magic pill to solve this problem.
-It is more important for us to breathe life into financial services by adding soul to the digital product.
-Customers deserve humanity, understanding, and careful, human-centered design.
+It is more important for us to breathe life into financial industry by making it purpose-driven.
+Customers deserve humanity, understanding, and careful, human-centered design that adds soul to the digital product.

 My friend once bought a beautiful electric tea kettle.
 He paid five times more than the cost of a standard one.
 It was difficult to wash, and it was not connected to WiFi.
 "What is the point,” I asked.
 “Doesn’t it boil water the same way?"
 He smiled at me and replied, “You aren’t the first one to ask me this question.
 I didn’t just want boiled water.
 I also wanted an experience.
 This kettle became one of my morning rituals.
 It sparks joy in me at the beginning of the day and gives me a feeling that I celebrate every single day I live."